ballab1/container_build_framework/README.md

 6. Make sure that ownership & permissions are correct
 7. Clean up

 Every container will perform one or more of these actions.
 Many container builds, perform these items multiple times with different targets.
-Also, in the [Dockerfile](https://github.com/search?utf8=%E2%9C%93&q=Dockerfile&type=) examples, these items are seldom perfomed in any consistent manner.
+Also, in the [Dockerfile](https://github.com/search?utf8=%E2%9C%93&q=Dockerfile&type=) examples, these items are seldom performed in any consistent manner.
 The result can make it not only difficult to debug your own Dockerfiles, but near impossible for someone else to understand, modify and debug your Dockerfiles.

+This framework solves these problems by breaking the steps previously in the Dockerfile into small, well organized scripts.
+The scripts are placed into known locations making them easy to find and identify.
+A naming convention is used to control the order the scripts are executed.
+This gives you very precise control over the build process and makes the Docker application easier for you and others to modify or extend.

 **************